The Maritime Rescue Museum: Description

+A partir del 9 de juliol i fins al 31 d’agost de 2015, l’extensió del Museu sobre el Salvament Marítim estarà oberta en el següent horari:

+De dilluns a diumenge de 17 a 20 h.

+Dissabtes, de 10 a 13 i de 17 a 20 h.

+Festius 1 i 15 d’agost, de 17 a 20 h.

 History

 The house is located at the point of Els Guíxols, also called Fortim or Salvament, a spur that divides the bay into two natural ports and it is a historical site linked to the defense and protection of the city.
 There are Iberian settlements from the 5th century BC.
 In the 7th century, the legend of Saint Felix the African was formed, according to which the martyr was thrown into the sea from the top of Els Guíxols.
 In 1354, Sant Feliu was a port and avenue of Girona, and in 1443 a Consulate of the Sea was established.

 At the end of the 19th century, a Local Shipment Rescue Board was created based on volunteering to help sailors and fishermen.
 In 1886, it was constituted as a subsidiary of the "Sociedad Española de Salvamento de Náufragos" and promoted the construction of the rescue station with boats and rescue equipment.
 In 1940 the rescue of wrecked ships was in the hands of the Navy, and in 1971 it was part of the Creu Roja del Mar.
 The rescue station was no longer used due to its height above sea level.